Best Cheap Health Insurance in Iowa (2023)

-We researched all health insurance plans in Iowa and found that in the majority of the state, either the Wellmark Silver Traditional HMO or the **Silver Simple- Specialist Saver through Oscar ** were the cheapest Silver health insurance policy.
+ValuePenguin researched all health insurance plans in Iowa and found that throughout the state, either the Wellmark Silver Traditional HMO or the Oscar Silver Simple - PCP Saver is the cheapest Silver health insurance policy.
 The Wellmark Silver Traditional HMO plan is available across the state, while the Oscar Silver Simple plan is available in one-fourth of Iowa counties (where nearly 45% of Iowa residents live) and offers the cheapest premiums.
-We also ran the numbers to find the cheapest plans for all other metal tiers.
+We also ran the numbers to find the cheapest plans for all other plan tiers.

 Cheapest health insurance coverage by plan tier

-We compared Iowa health insurance plans by metal tier and identified the cheapest plan in each category to help you find the best policy for your desired level of coverage.
-These policies aren't offered in every county, but we recommend using the table below to review the differences between metal tiers.
+We compared Iowa health insurance plans by plan tier and identified the cheapest plan in each category to help you find the best policy for your desired level of coverage.
+These policies aren't offered in every county.

-For instance, the Oscar Gold Classic policy has a monthly premium of $441 for a 40-year-old.
-The Gold health plan is $118 more expensive than the Oscar Bronze Classic plan, but the Gold policy offers a $4,000 lower deductible.
+For instance, the Oscar Gold Classic - Standard policy costs $429 per month for a 40-year-old.
+The Gold health plan is $109 more expensive than the Oscar Bronze Classic plan, but the Gold policy offers a $5,750 lower deductible.

 |Bronze||Oscar Bronze Classic||$320||$7,750||$9,100|